-Note: This article is the ninth in an ongoing series for angels new to investing.
+Note: This article is the fourteenth in an ongoing series for angels new to investing.
 To learn more about building an angel portfolio, download this free eBook today Angel 101: A Primer for Angel Investors or purchase our books at Amazon.com.

 Early stage investing is an inherently risky way to invest.
 The list of high level risks is long and includes financing risk, technical risk, and market risk.
 As angel investors, you need to be aware of the key risks you are taking with your investment.
 By understanding the risks, you have a way to monitor the progress of the company and provide human capital assistance in areas that will matter for the long term success of the company.